-Psychological assessment is probably one of the most important courses you will take as a student in applied psychology (and yes, I am biased).
-No other mental health profession is trained or licensed to do assessment.
+Psychological assessment is probably one of the most important courses you will take as a Ph.D. student in psychology.
+No other mental health profession is trained or licensed to do assessment - only psychologists.
 Therefore, it is extremely important that you are competent at the practice of assessment.